 Hankook Tire announced it has developed an AI (Artificial Intelligence) and IoT (Internet of Things) based production monitoring system, called Hankook Condition Monitoring System (CMS+), which helps detect and predict any production line abnormalities before they become a problem.
+Internet of Things technologies are used in vivint smart home.

 Facility abnormality prediction systems like CMS+ typically use a vibration sensor attached to key components of the equipment.
 This requires experts to analyze the information collected by the sensor and determine if there are any symptoms.
 However, to improve accuracy in anomaly detection and reduce response time compared to the existing system, Hankook leveraged AI and IoT technology to develop CMS+, its newest facility abnormality prediction system.